slai-robin/code_updater/README.md

 ### User-Specified Inputs

-To make this script robust to different types of codes, this script require the user to confirm the type of codes being update, the labels of the columns of the input files, and the current quarter.
+To make this script robust to different types of codes, this script requires the user to confirm the type of codes being updated, the labels of the columns of the input files, and the current quarter.

 Exit the script at any time by hitting Ctrl + C.